-Hi!
-Thanks for recording the audio of our next RISK!
-Live show.
-Below are some notes on live sound for the show, as well as guidelines and best practices for your consideration, so we can be sure that these recordings are in the best shape for use in our podcast episodes:
+Hey there, Thanks for recording the audio of our next RISK! live show.
+Below are some notes on live sound for the show as well as guidelines and best practices for your consideration, so we can be sure that these recordings are in the best shape for use in our podcast episodes.

 Before the show:

 - Main stage mic, in mono.

 - Audience, ideally in stereo from two mics pointed at the audience on opposite sides of the stage, away from the house speakers.
 (You can sum to mono if you have limited recording tracks.)
 If you have additional mics and tracks to record in the space, we’re happy to have recordings from these vantages too!

 We also try to get backups of each track, in case of recording failure.
 Kevin will have a few recorders with him, including one that can be hooked up inline with the stage mic via a y-split XLR cord, as a redundant backup.

 What not to record: Voice of God mic, our own theme music, house feed such as from an iPod, etc.

 Recording format: WAV or AIFF, 24-bit or higher, at 44.1kHz if possible (though 48kHz is okay).
 If you must record to a compressed format, AAC or MP3 at 320kbps will do.

 Routing: Please be sure your recording volume will not be affected by your live sound levels; it’s important to maintain a consistent recording volume throughout the show.
 Record pre-fader, pre-filters, pre-effects so the sound being captured is raw.

 House music: Feel free to play some fun, upbeat music in the house before the show begins (à la Talking Heads, Earth Wind & Fire, etc.) until showtime.